-Doctors barricade Abia govt house, demand release of Kidnapped colleague
+Doctors barricade Abia govt house, demand release of kidnapped colleague

 “This communiqué serves as a notice for the aforementioned action.”

-The union, however, called for intensified prayers for the release of its abuducted member.
+The union, however, called for intensified prayers for the release of its abducted member.

 Responding, Gov. Okezie Ikpeazu assured the doctors the efforts were being intensified to secure the release of their Kidnapped colleague.